May 2019

 Source: FSR - Danish Auditors

-For business owners, this could help to cut cost in accounting services by up to 50%, if the company makes their own bookkeeping.
+For business owners, this could help to cut costs in accounting services by up to 50% if the company does their own bookkeeping.
 For the accounting service industry, it created a crisis.
-Occasionally, you will hear the Danish Auditors Association lobbies for the removal of this audit exemption.
-Their rationale is that companies risk committing accounting errors and fraud, and the state will not be able to detect fraud without auditors.
-In Denmark, there are two types of auditors: State-authorised public accountant (Statsautoriseret revisor) and Registered public accountant (Registreret revisor), with the former being more prestigious title than the latter.
+Occasionally, you will hear the Danish Auditors Association lobbying to remove this audit exemption.
+Their rationale is that companies risk committing accounting errors and fraud, and the state cannot detect fraud without auditors.
+In Denmark, there are two types of auditors: State-authorised public accountant (Statsautoriseret revisor) and Registered public accountant (Registreret revisor), with the former being a more prestigious title than the latter.

-Despite of audit exemption, some companies still need financial audit.
+Despite the audit exemption, some companies still need financial audits.
 Some may have this requirement stated in the letter of association that the financial statement must be audited.
-This is a common practice among trust funds and companies that need to be financially transparent, e.g. being partly public financed or a charity organisation.
-The bank may ask for a financial audit, if it has issued a big loan to the company.
+This is a common practice among trust funds and companies that need to be financially transparent, e.g., partly publicly financed or a charity organisation.
+The bank may ask for a financial audit if it has issued a big loan to the company.

-The third reason that a company needs an audit, despite its size, likely will never be revealed to you.
-The Danish Financial Statement Act requires a company that has been charged for financial and tax fraud to submit audited financial statement in 3 following years.
-A company also must submit financial audit in 2 following years, if the authority detects significant accounting errors in its financial statement.
+The third reason a company needs an audit, despite its size, will likely never be revealed to you.
+The Danish Financial Statement Act requires a company charged with financial and tax fraud to submit audited financial statements in the three following years.
+A company must also submit financial audits in the two following years if the authority detects significant accounting errors in its financial statement.

 The deadline for submitting the annual financial statement for 2018 (January-December calendar) is the 30th of May, 2019.